tpmac1990/atlas-data-download/README.md

-Data download functionality for gplore app.
+# Atlas Data management application

-This is the backend mechanism for collating data and updating the database.
+Responsible for downloading, updating and maintaining data between the numerous state and federal data sources, and the user edits made within the Atlas application.